tdsmale/tdsmale.github.io/Jungian.md

 - Enhancing + Narrational.
 - Enlightened collectivism.
 Minimises harsh individuation.
 - Structural possibilities enhance emotional atmosphere, leading to an equitable legislation of canon.
-- Welcoming company that doesn't take anything too seriously.
+- Welcoming company that doesn't want to take anything too seriously.
 - Typically has problems with being too impractical or childish.

 ##### Properties